October 30, 2018

 State governments, federal government, and private attorneys know that trials are expensive and time-consuming.
 They almost always want to settle and end the case quickly and cheaply.
 Many litigants are now forced into arbitration and not even allowed to put their cases in front of a judge and jury without jumping through a lot of hoops.
 Everyone involved in court cases want quick dispositions.
 But you cannot blink first because it reveals your hand.

 Once the opponent commences settlement talks and makes an offer, always counter with something heavily in your favor.
 The final settlement is always something in between.

 This is a rule of thumb for professional writers.
 Its extremely difficult to edit your own work effectively because you created it.
 Its always best to have another set of eyes look it over.

-Representing yourself in court requires courage and maximum effort.
+Self representation requires courage and maximum effort.
 Leave no stone unturned in your journey towards justice.
 Good luck!

 Content Coup offers personalized legal research and document preparation to assist litigants with self-representation.
 We’ll help you navigate your case through the court system and give you the best chance to win at a fraction of the cost of an attorney.
 Contact us today with details about your case, and our legal writer will get back to you in 24 hours.